techlord-cool/django-rewrite/README.md

 To edit a page, visit it logged in, and click "Edit Page".
 It's now editable.
 Make your changes, and click "Save".
 That's it.
 You'll notice throughout the process that it looks like you're browsing the site.
 That's the exactly the point.

-More detailed instructions coming, but that should be enough to get you started!
+More detailed instructions coming, but that should be enough to get you started!.

 Templates and Styling